Kinovarobotics/ros2_kortex/readme.md

         catkin_make --cmake-args -DCONAN_TARGET_PLATFORM=imx6
         source devel/setup.bash

 - NVidia Jetson:

         catkin_make --cmake-args -DCONAN_TARGET_PLATFORM=jetson
         source devel/setup.bash

 As you see, there are instructions to install the Conan package manager.
 You can learn more about why we use Conan or how to simply download the API and link against it [in this specific section of the kortex_driver readme](kortex_driver/readme.md#conan).
 You can also decide

+### pre-commit Formatting Checks

+In this repository we have a pre-commit check that runs in CI.
+You can use this locally and set it up to run automatically before you commit something.
+To install, use pip:

+    pip3 install pre-commit

+To run over all the files in the repo manually:

+    pre-commit run -a

+To run pre-commit automatically before committing in a local repo, install git hooks:

+    pre-commit install

 ## Contents